What is your return policy?

 Do you offer install?

-We are not currently offering install, but we have some trusted folks who we can recommend.
+We are not currently offering install, but we have some trusted folks (currently only in the NYC area) who we can recommend.
 We are also always here for questions / concerns / celebrations / final product photos!

 Do you ship internationally?

 We do ship internationally on occasion, but to be honest, we do not recommend it.
 Once the package leaves the United States, we cannot provide any guarantees or returns.
 But if you are still interested, send us a note and we can try and figure it out together.

 Shipping is always included.
 Always.

 How long will it take to ship?